craig-jennings/bible-app/README.md

-# Wishlist App
+# Bible App

-This is a simple wishlist app designed to run on Firebase
+This is a simple Bible app that can be hosted anywhere.
+It requires no back end other than something to serve the files.
+It sources the passages from the [ESV](https://www.esv.org/) translation.

+## Development

+1. `(yarn|npm) install`
+1. `(yarn|npm) start`

-## Setup
+## Deployment (to Firebase)

 1. Create a project in Firebase
-1. Copy the project id into the default project in `.firebaserc`
+1. Copy the project id into the "default" property in `.firebaserc`
-1. Copy the web config into `firebase.config.js`

-## Development

-1. `yarn install`
-1. `yarn start`

-## Deployment

-1. `yarn global install firebase-tools`
+1. `yarn global install firebase-tools` || `npm i -g firebase-tools`
 1. `firebase login`
    - Follow instructions to login into firebase-cli
-1. `yarn run deploy`
+1. `firebase deploy --only hosting`